alphasaft/Micro/docs/syntax.md

 ```

-In addition to those primitives, Micro includes somethig known as literals.
+In addition to those primitives, Micro includes something known as literals.
 A literal is formed by prefixing a name with `'` :
 ```
 'lit;                   ## OK
 '`backquotes r cool`;   ## OK